mengqimusic/Wingie2/ALT_TUNING.md

 # Alternate Tuning Support

-By default, wingy uses standard western tuning (equal temperament).
+By default, Wingie2 uses standard western tuning (equal temperament).
 As of version 3.1, eight additional tunings are available.
 These are the available tunings:

  * Centaur
  * Harp of New Albion